speguero/powerpkg/README.md

 > **NOTE**:
 >
 > When utilizing the `VerifyInstall` parameter, you **must** specify one of the following subparamaters mentioned above.
+>
+> The usage of PowerShell environment variables, such as `$env:SYSTEMDRIVE`, is supported by the `VerifyInstall` parameter.
+>
+> The usage of quotation marks is not a requirement, even for paths that contain whitespace.

 ***[Build:]***